Technigo/project-mongo-api/README.md

 # Project Mongo API

-This week's project involved using a MongoDB database to store and retrieve data.
-A RESTful API was created using that data.
+This week's project involved using a MongoDB database to store and retrieve data from.
+A RESTful API was created to query data from MongoDB.

 ## The problem

+A dataset with episodes of the TV series The Office was used for this project - a CSV file was downloaded from Kaggle and converted to JSON using cvsjson.com.
+Mongoose was used to model and store the data into the database, and fetch data from the database.

 ENDPOINTS CREATED:

-  **/episodes** - returns all the episodes with all their data.
+  **/episodes** - get all the episodes with all their data.

+  **/episodes/ratings/top_5** - get 5 best rated episodes

-  **/episodes/top_5** - returns top 5 rated episodes
+  **/episodes/ratings/bottom_5** - get 5 worst rated episodes

+  **/episodes/views/most_viewed** - get the most viewed episode of the show

+  **/episodes/views/least_viewed** - get the least viewed episode of the show

 With path parameters:

-  **/episodes/:id** - returns a single episode according to a specific id entered
+  **/episodes/:id** - get a single episode according to a specific id entered (e.g. 637e423a77f854a4ec9070f5)

-  **/episodes/seasons/:season** - returns all episodes of a specific season (1-9)
+  **/episodes/seasons/:season** - get all episodes of a specific season (1-9)

 Filters that can be used with the following query params:

-  **/episodes?title=searchedAfterTitle**  - search for a specific episode by title
+  **/episodes?title=searchedAfterTitle**  - get a specific episode by title.
+Needs to be case sensitive.

 ## View it live